Good Fibrations through the Modal Prism: Modal Fibrations

 A map $f : X \to Y$ is equal to a projection $\fst : Y \times Z \to Y$ if and only if $\fib_f : Y \to \Type$ is constant, that is, if it factors through the point.

-We have just shown that such maps are $\bang$-fibrations, but we can do better.
-We can show that a map is a $\bang$-fibration if and only if it has \emph{$\bang$-locally constant $\bang$-fibers} in the sense made precise in the upcoming Theorem \ref{thm:fibration.iff.locallyconstant.modal.fibers}.
-First, we prove a similar characterization of $\bang$-{\'e}tale maps.
+We have just shown that such maps are ${\modal}$-fibrations, but we can do better.
+We can show that a map is a ${\modal}$-fibration if and only if it has \emph{${\modal}$-locally constant ${\modal}$-fibers} in the sense made precise in the upcoming Theorem \ref{thm:fibration.iff.locallyconstant.modal.fibers}.
+First, we prove a similar characterization of ${\modal}$-{\'e}tale maps.
+This is the \emph{modal descent} theorem of \cite{Rijke-Cherubini:Modal.Descent}.

-\begin{lem} Let $E : Y \to \Type_{\bang}$ be a family of modal types.
-Then $E$ factors through the modal unit of $Y$ if and only if $\fst : \dsum{y : Y} Ey \to Y$ is ${\bang}$-{\'e}tale.
-In particular, the type of such factorizations is a proposition. \end{lem} \begin{proof} If $\fst$ is ${\bang}$-{\'e}tale, then $\gamma : Ey \to \fib_{{\bang}\fst}(y^{\bang})$ is an equivalence; therefore, $\fib_{{\bang}\fst} : {\bang}Y \to \Type_{\bang}$ is such a factorization.
+\begin{lem} Let $E : Y \to \Type_{{\modal}}$ be a family of modal types.
+Then $E$ factors through the modal unit of $Y$ if and only if $\fst : \dsum{y : Y} Ey \to Y$ is ${{\modal}}$-{\'e}tale.
+In particular, the type of such factorizations is a proposition. \end{lem} \begin{proof} If $\fst$ is ${{\modal}}$-{\'e}tale, then $\gamma : Ey \to \fib_{{{\modal}}\fst}(y^{{\modal}})$ is an equivalence; therefore, $\fib_{{{\modal}}\fst} : {{\modal}}Y \to \Type_{{\modal}}$ is such a factorization.

-On the other hand, suppose that $\tilde{E} : {\bang}Y \to \Type_{\bang}$ with $w : \dprod{y : Y} Ey \simeq \tilde{E}y^{\bang}$ is a factorization.
+On the other hand, suppose that $\tilde{E} : {{\modal}}Y \to \Type_{{\modal}}$ with $w : \dprod{y : Y} (Ey \simeq \tilde{E}y^{{\modal}})$ is a factorization.
 Then the square

 is a pullback.
-Since the unit $Y \to \bang Y$ is $\bang$-connected and $\bang$-connected maps are closed under pullback, $\term{tot}(w)$ is $\bang$-connected.
-As $\dsum{u : \bang Y} \tilde{E}u$ is a sum of modal types over a modal type, it is modal, and therefore $\term{tot}(w)$ is a $\bang$-unit and this square is a $\bang$-naturality square.
-But then $\fst : \dsum{y : Y} Ey \to Y$ is $\bang$-{\'e}tale since its $\bang$-naturality square is a pullback.
+Since the unit $Y \to {\modal} Y$ is ${\modal}$-connected and ${\modal}$-connected maps are closed under pullback, $\term{tot}(w)$ is ${\modal}$-connected.
+As $\dsum{u : {\modal} Y} \tilde{E}u$ is a sum of modal types over a modal type, it is modal, and therefore $\term{tot}(w)$ is a ${\modal}$-unit and this square is a ${\modal}$-naturality square.
+But then $\fst : \dsum{y : Y} Ey \to Y$ is ${\modal}$-{\'e}tale since its ${\modal}$-naturality square is a pullback.

-To show that the type of such factorizations is a proposition, we just need to show that any factorization equals $(\fib_{\bang\fst},\, \gamma)$.
-This follows immediately from the uniqueness of $\bang$-units. \end{proof}
+To show that the type of such factorizations is a proposition, we just need to show that any factorization equals $(\fib_{{\modal}\fst},\, \gamma)$.
+This follows immediately from the uniqueness of ${\modal}$-units. \end{proof}